bigchaindb/site/docs/forms.md

 ------------  |-------------
-`/newsletter` | send data to MailChimp and subscribe to newsletter list (double opt-in) `/contact`    | send data to CC emails, Slack message `/services`   | send data to CC emails, Slack message, add new row to Google Sheets `/cla`        | 2 different forms, send data to CC emails
+`/newsletter` | send data to MailChimp and subscribe to newsletter list (double opt-in) `/contact`    | send data to CC emails, Slack message `/cla`        | 2 different forms, send data to CC emails

 Initial form sending, except for newsletter, is handled via formspree.io with a Gold account.
 As form submissions arrive there, Formspree sends out the received data to the email addresses setup as CC in [our site config](../_config.yml).